-Any event can be classed as disaster when the magnitude of destruction and damage caused by it is very high.
-Every disaster is unique in terms of the local socio-economic factors that control it, the social response it generates and the way each social group negotiates with it.
+Thus, any event can be classed as disaster when the magnitude of destruction and damage caused by it is very high.
+Generally, disasters are generalized experiences of people the world over, and no two disasters are similar and comparable to each other.
+Every disaster is unique in terms of the local socio-environmental factors that control it, the social response it generates, and the way each social group negotiates with it.